Brown dwarf: Teide 1 and class M

-The first confirmed class "M" brown dwarf was discovered by Spanish astrophysicists Rafael Rebolo (head of team), María Rosa Zapatero-Osorio, and Eduardo L. Martín in 1994.
+The first confirmed class "M" brown dwarf was discovered by Spanish astrophysicists Rafael Rebolo (head of the team), María Rosa Zapatero-Osorio, and Eduardo L. Martín in 1994.
 This object, found in the Pleiades open cluster, received the name Teide 1.
 The discovery article was submitted to Nature in May 1995, and published on 14 September 1995.
-Nature highlighted "Brown dwarfs discovered, official" in the front page of that issue.
+Nature highlighted "Brown dwarfs discovered, official" on the front page of that issue.